Digital Inclusion in Ireland: Connectivity, Devices & Skills

 Covid-19 lockdowns have seen so much of how we live, work and play move online.
 There has been a dramatic shift to digital and this is likely to grow in importance in the years to come.
-However, this NESC report, Digital Inclusion in Ireland: Connectivity, Devices & Skills shows that that there are groups who remain poorly engaged with digital technologies.
+However, a new report from NESC, Digital Inclusion in Ireland: Connectivity, Devices & Skills shows that that there are groups who remain poorly engaged with digital technologies.
 In particular, it highlights those who are older, have lower levels of education, lower incomes, and live in rural areas; as well as smaller businesses and farms.

 Follow us @Nescireland